phil-opp/blog_os/blog/content/second-edition/posts/02-minimal-rust-kernel/index.md

 - It compiles our kernel to an [ELF] file.
 - It compiles the bootloader dependency as a standalone executable.
-- It appends the bytes of the kernel ELF file to the bootloader.
+- It links the bytes of the kernel ELF file to the bootloader.

 [ELF]: https://en.wikipedia.org/wiki/Executable_and_Linkable_Format
 [rust-osdev/bootloader]: https://github.com/rust-osdev/bootloader

 When booted, the bootloader reads and parses the appended ELF file.
 It then maps the program segments to virtual addresses in the page tables, zeroes the `.bss` section, and sets up a stack.
 Finally, it reads the entry point address (our `_start` function) and jumps to it.

-## Booting it!
+### Booting it in QEMU

 We can now boot the disk image in a virtual machine.
 To boot it in [QEMU], execute the following command:

 [QEMU]: https://www.qemu.org/